 You should fully cook the onion and ground pork to release excess moisture before adding the eggs.
 You will also render fat from the pork when doing this.
 I always transfer the cooked pork and onion mixture to a plate lined with paper towel and remove excess fat from the cooking pan.

 You only need to use one pan in this recipe, and the pan should be oven-safe.
-I always use my cast iron skillet to cook this dish.
+I always use my Lodge cast iron skillet to cook this dish.

 - 8 large eggs